milador/RaspberryPi-Joystick/NSGamepad/README.md

 sleep 30
 ```

 The report descriptor is created to define a generic gamepad with 2 sticks, 1 dpad, and 14 buttons HID device.
-The report descriptor used in the nsgamepad_usb gadget definition is presented in hexadecimal values as follows:
+The report descriptor used in the ns_gamepad_usb gadget definition is presented in hexadecimal values as follows:

 ```
 05010905a10115002501350045017501950e05091901290e81029502810105012507463b017504950165140939814265009501810126ff0046ff000930093109320935750895048102750895018101c0